0xtlt/brainfuck-v2/README.md

 `[]` | Execute what is between [] as long as the final value is not 0 `'<<*<<'` | Multiply 2 values
 `"01010101"` | Binary up to 8 bits
+`!Number!` | Change the pointer to the entered value